 The historical period we are examining is partly dictated by the data.
 The current JUVOS data ends in July 1999.
-For the National Roll-Out we consider all individuals who finished a six-month JSA spell between April and December 1998 and then follow them up to four months later (so our end date is April 1999).
-We match this with the individuals who finished a six-month JSA spell between April and December 1997.
-For the Pilot Study we compare individuals completing a six-month JSA spell between the start of January and the end of March 1998 in the Pathfinder areas to the same group in January through March 1997.
-Ending the sample in April 1999 has the advantage that we avoid contaminating the New Deal effect with the introduction of the National Minimum Wage enforced from April 1999 onwards.
+For the National Roll Out we consider all individuals who finished a 6-month JSA spell between April and December 1998 and then follow them up to four months later (so our end date is April 1999).
+We match this with the individuals who finished a 6-month JSA spell between April and December 1997.
+For the Pilot Study we compare individuals completing a 6-month JSA spell between the start of January and the end of March 1998 in the Pathfinder areas to the same group in January through March 1997.
+Ending the sample in April 1999 has the advantage that we avoid contaminating the New Deal effect with the introduction of the national minimum wage enforced from April 1999 onwards.21 groups carefully in implementing our approach to ensure that these macro trends are "differenced out".

-Some information on the macroeconomic climate is given in Figure 3.
+Some information on the macro-economic climate is given in Figure 3.
 The New Deal was introduced at a favorable point of the business cycle by historical standards.
-There was no rapid improvement in the labor market between Spring
+There was no rapid improvement in the labor market between Spring 1998 and 1999, however, unlike the previous 12 months.
+The changing business cycle illustrates the reason why we have to select our comparison